patik/xmltojsdoc/README.md

 # xmltojsdoc

-Convert XML comments to the JSDoc format
+Convert XML code comments to the JSDoc format